madhurrathod/Comment_System/README.md

+Note: Since the project is hosted on free version of render it might take some time to load initial comments.

-Tech stack used:
+#### Tech stack used:

-Backend: Node.js, express, prisma
+1. Backend: Node.js, express, prisma

-Database: MongoDB (Atlas)
+2. Database: MongoDB (Atlas)

-FrontEnd: React (Vite + Axios)
+3. FrontEnd: React (Vite + Axios)
+4. Hosting: Render (frontend + backend)

-Features:
+#### Features:
 1. Authentication using JWT and cookies.
 (Register and Login)
 2. Adding Parent and Child level comments.
 3. Like button.